rachelkhoriander/tech-task/tutorial/auth_with_github.md

 When users authenticate, GitHub lets them know what type of data your applications wants to access and what type of access to that data your application is requesting.

 >**Note**:
-> Normally, users will grant you scopes identical to what you request, but remember that they can always choose to refuse or modify the type of access allowed; make sure you handle errors accordingly.
+> Normally, users will grant scopes identical to what you request, but remember that they can always choose to refuse or modify the type of access allowed; make sure you handle errors accordingly.

 Scope Name         | Description
 -------------------|-------------